brianschroeder/MLB-Game-Predictor/README.md

 ## Author Brian Schroeder

 ## Overview
-The goal of this project was to gather data from previous games and years, create a program to gather the most common stats that effected a Teams Winning Percentage, and predict future games based off a model that was created from the data gained from the historical analysis.
+The goal of this project is to gather data from previous games and years, create a program to gather the most common stats that effected a Teams Winning Percentage, and predict future games based off a model that was created from the data gained from the historical analysis.

 ## Findings